Making a difference today for a better world tomorrow.

 Nonattainment status can be particularly problematic for industries that wish to build new production facilities or expand existing processes.
 To help alleviate some of these problems, the Clean Air Act Amendments of 1990 allow for the provision of regional cap-and-trade markets and the creation of ERCs from existing sources.
 The rules and administration of such programs are typically performed at the state or local level.

-ClimeCo has significant experience helping clients navigate the daunting Nonattainment New Source Review (NNSR) permitting process.
+ClimeCo has significant experience in helping clients navigate the daunting Nonattainment New Source Review (NNSR) permitting process.
 This process often requires the use of extensive air dispersion modeling, which is performed by our in-house air quality professionals, along with the acquisition of ERCs from existing or previous production sources.

 Air Quality Consulting